 Microsoft will try to reproduce the Company’s server configuration in its test labs as accurately as possible.

-All communication, assistance and office space/lab facilities provided by Microsoft during the JDP shall be at no cost to Company, save and except as more fully state in Item 17 under Company Actions.

 Joint Actions

 Both parties intend to jointly participate in public relations activities surrounding the deployment of SQL Server 2000 Service Pack 1 into Company’s environment.
 Microsoft may request all or some of the following items from the Company: